Next Steps for Freshmen

 The following checklist items are broken down into three categories: Required, Recommended and Bonus Points.
 Required are your must do steps – you won’t be able to enroll in classes without completing them.
 Recommended items are steps that our most successful students complete.
 Finally, Bonus Points are steps that will be helpful in your transition to UWM, but will not have any direct bearing on your enrollment.

-Never been on PAWS?
-You must first activate your ePanther ID and create a password.
-You’ll use this login for PAWS, your UWM email (assigned just before New Student Orientation), and all other online UWM resources.
+- Never been on PAWS?
+You must first activate your ePanther IDand create a password.
+You’ll use this login for PAWS, your UWM email and all other online UWM resources.

 *Please note this deposit is not refundable if you attend a New Student Orientation (NSO) program or fail to cancel your NSO registration at least 10 days before your scheduled program.

-After you have paid your Confirmation Deposit and taken your Placement Tests, you will be invited to register for New Student Orientation (NSO).
-Orientation is a one-day program required for all New Freshmen and is a great opportunity to become more acclimated to campus, meet your fellow Panthers, meet with an advisor, and register for classes.
+After you have paid your Confirmation Deposityou will be invited to register for New Student Orientation (NSO).
+Orientation is a half-day program required for all New Freshmen and is a great opportunity to become more acclimated to campus, meet your fellow Panthers, meet with an advisor, and register for classes.
 If you are ready to sign up for Orientation, you’ll see it as a To Do List item on your PAWS account.
-Registration begins in April.
+Registration begins in April (Spring Admits- November.)

 For more information and to register, visit our New Student Orientation website.